|

 safe, safety near the boards, etc. Upon hearing about Arnie's

 predicament, Dave took it upon himself to solve the problem.
-He first
+He

 contacted the Kenora Recreation Centre to gain access to another room